South Carolina Early Care and Education Career Ladder

 Which of my completed courses will be applied toward my Career Ladder placement?

 ECE courses will be factored into your Career Ladder placement.
-In order for a course to be considered ECE and/or ECE-related, there must be a direct correlation between the course content and Early Childhood (specifically ages 0-8).
+In order for a course to be considered ECE and/or ECE-related, there must be at least 50% correlation between the course content and Early Childhood (specifically ages 0-8).
 This will be determined by the course number as well as the course title.
-Applicants can submit a course syllabus for courses that aren't clearly related to ECE by course number or title alone.
+Applicants can submit a course syllabus for courses that are not clearly related to ECE by course number or title alone.

 Why weren't all of my courses/degrees accepted?